 However, if you are a heavy internet user who enjoys playing online games and streaming movies, or if you just don't like waiting for websites to load, we recommend you consider one of CenturyLink's upper-end subscriptions or one of the higher-ranked internet service providers if available.
 CenturyLink has been busy updating its infrastructure.
 We found that in 42 markets, users could experience break-neck speeds up to 1 Gbps.

-CenturyLink provides services to nearly 6.5 million people across the United States.
-They provide services to two of our eight test markets and offer services outside of the continental U.S. They have over one million telecommunication access lines in Minnesota, Arizona, Colorado, Florida and Washington, and 73,000 in their home state of Louisiana.
-They continue to add new infrastructure, including a proposed addition of 20 million of broadband services in New Mexico.
-They are certainly a company to watch as they continue to grow and expand.
+CenturyLink provides internet services to nearly 3 million people across the United States.
+It covers two of our eight test markets and offers services outside of the continental U.S. The company has over 1 million telecommunication access lines in Minnesota, Arizona, Colorado, Florida and Washington, and 73,000 in its home state of Louisiana.
+CenturyLink continues to add new infrastructure, including proposed gigabit-speed internet connections in Omaha, Las Vegas and Salt Lake City.
+It is certainly a company to watch as it continues to grow and expand.

-CenturyLink provides a variety of connection speed options and includes Norton internet security software.
+CenturyLink provides a variety of connection speeds and includes Norton internet security.

 If you're looking for an inexpensive option, CenturyLink does not provide cable internet, only DSL and fiber.